Battle of Munda Point: Background

 Rendova was secured in short order by U.S. forces who landed there on 30 June as part of the preliminary phase of the Allied operation to secure New Georgia.
 On 2 July 1943, Major General John H. Hester's 43rd Infantry Division crossed the Blanche Channel from Rendova.
 A few days later they began a westward advance towards the Japanese-held airfield at Munda Point.
 Over the course of two weeks, these forces undertook a slow advance along the coast towards the airfield.
-Held up by the dense jungle, difficult terrain and strong Japanese defenses, the U.S. troops became disorganized and the advance stalled after reaching the Japanese main line of resistance on 15 July.
+Held up by the dense jungle, difficult terrain and strong Japanese defenses, the U.S. troops became disorganized, and the advance stalled after reaching the Japanese main line of resistance on 15 July.

 The inexperienced U.S. troops, hungry and tired, began to lose their fire discipline and forward momentum.
 There were also a high number of severe cases of combat stress reaction among U.S. troops during this time.
-Historian Samuel Eliot Morison described the situation:
+Historian Samuel Eliot Morison describes the situation:

 In order to renew the offensive, Major General Oscar W. Griswold, commander XIV Corps, was sent to New Georgia to assess the situation.
 He reported back to Admiral William Halsey on Noumea that the situation was dire and requested reinforcements in the form of at least another division to break the stalemate.
 Griswold took over command of the troops in the field on 15 July and began preparations for a corps-level offensive.
-The movement of reinforcements and supplies from Guadalcanal and the Russell Islands took time, and Sasaki took advantage of the disorder on the American side, launching a counterattack on 17/18 July.
+The movement of reinforcements and supplies from Guadalcanal and the Russell Islands took time, and Major General Minoru Sasaki took advantage of the disorder on the American side, launching a counterattack on 17/18 July.

 Japanese preparations for the counterattack had begun with the movement of reinforcements from the 13th Infantry Regiment from Kolombangara and Bairoko.
-On 14 July, six companies began their approach march, but were held up for three days by difficult terrain before reaching their assembly area.
+On 14 July, six companies began their approach march but were held up for three days by difficult terrain before reaching their assembly area.
 On 17 July, the Japanese troops launched an attack against the U.S. rear areas, raiding the 43rd Infantry Division's command post, kitchen areas and medical aid stations.
-Elements of the attacking force managed to penetrate as far as the original U.S. beachhead around Zanana, but were repulsed by artillery and counter penetration forces.
+Elements of the attacking force managed to penetrate as far as the original U.S. beachhead around Zanana but were repulsed by artillery and counter penetration forces.
 Meanwhile, the Japanese 229th Infantry Regiment attacked the high ground held by the U.S. 103rd and 169th Infantry Regiments, where they came up against stiff defense.
 Eventually, the Japanese counterattack petered out on 18 July.